opendocsg/slw-judgments-backfill/2011_SGHC_214/report.md

 31     Thus, the Defence submitted that when Fabian struck the deceased, he did not have the _mens rea_ for an offence under s 300 of the Penal Code.

-32     Indeed, the Defence contended, on the authority of _Public Prosecutor v AFR_ [2010] SGHC 82 (“ _AFR_ ”), that there must be a subjective inquiry into the question of intention, _ie_ , whether Fabian had the intention to cause the bodily injury that was actually found to be present on the deceased.
+32     Indeed, the Defence contended, on the authority of _Public Prosecutor v AFR_ <span class="citation">[2010] SGHC 82</span> (“ _AFR_ ”), that there must be a subjective inquiry into the question of intention, _ie_ , whether Fabian had the intention to cause the bodily injury that was actually found to be present on the deceased.
 The Defence further suggested that Fabian’s profile (age, education and intelligence) should be taken into account in determining whether he could have formed the requisite intention.

 _Defence of diminished responsibility_